 Manufacturing statistics - NACE Rev. 2

-Almost 2 million enterprises were classified as manufacturing in the EU in 2017.
+More than 2 million enterprises were classified as manufacturing in the EU in 2018.

 The manufacturing sector includes a vast range of activities and production techniques, from small-scale enterprises using traditional production techniques, such as the manufacture of musical instruments, to very large enterprises sitting atop a high and broad pyramid of parts and components suppliers collectively manufacturing complex products, such as aircraft.
 An analysis of the manufacturing sector as a whole gives an idea of the scale of this sector.
 It should be noted, however, that indicators of its inputs (for example, labour or capital goods), its performance, or its size structure are effectively an average across very different activities.
 While this can also be said of other large and diverse sectors, such as distributive trades and transport services, the manufacturing sector is probably the most varied activity within the non-financial business economy at the NACE section level of detail.

-Around 1 in 10 (8.8 %) of all enterprises in the EU-27’s non-financial business economy (Sections B to J and L to N and Division 95) were classified to manufacturing (Section C) in 2017, a total of almost 2.0 million enterprises.
-The manufacturing sector employed 28.5 million persons in 2017 and generated EUR 1 820 billion of value added.
-By these two measures, manufacturing was the second largest of the NACE sections within the EU-27’s non-financial business economy in terms of its contribution to employment (22.8 %) and the largest contributor to non-financial business economy value added, accounting for more than one quarter of the total (29.3 %).
+Around 1 in 10 (8.9 %) of all enterprises in the EU’s non-financial business economy (Sections B to J and L to N and Division 95) were classified to manufacturing (Section C) in 2018, a total of more than 2.0 million enterprises.
+The manufacturing sector employed 29.9 million persons in 2018 and generated EUR 1 944 billion of value added.
+By these two measures, manufacturing was the second largest of the NACE sections within the EU’s non-financial business economy in terms of its contribution to employment (23.1 %) and the largest contributor to non-financial business economy value added, accounting for more than one quarter of the total (29.7 %).

-In 2017, the EU-27’s manufacturing sector recorded apparent labour productivity and average personnel costs above non-financial business economy averages: the apparent labour productivity of the manufacturing sector was EUR 64 000 per person employed, some EUR 14 500 more than the non-financial business economy average (EUR 49 500 per person employed), while average personnel costs in the manufacturing sector were EUR 41 000 per employee, some EUR 6 300 above the non-financial business economy average (EUR 34 700 per employee).
-Combining these two ratios into the wage-adjusted labour productivity ratio shows that value added per person employed in the EU-27’s manufacturing sector was equivalent to 154.0 % of average personnel costs per employee, which was slightly above the average for the non-financial business economy (142.7 %).
+In 2018, the EU’s manufacturing sector recorded apparent labour productivity and average personnel costs above non-financial business economy averages: the apparent labour productivity of the manufacturing sector was EUR 65 000 per person employed, some EUR 14 300 more than the non-financial business economy average (EUR 50 700 per person employed), while average personnel costs in the manufacturing sector were EUR 42 800 per employee, some EUR 7 300 above the non-financial business economy average (EUR 35 500 per employee).
+Combining these two ratios into the wage-adjusted labour productivity ratio shows that value added per person employed in the EU’s manufacturing sector was equivalent to 152.0 % of average personnel costs per employee, which was slightly above the average for the non-financial business economy (143.0 %).

-The gross operating rate (the relation between the gross operating surplus and turnover) was 9.8 % for the EU-27’s manufacturing sector in 2017, below the 10.1 % average for the non-financial business economy, and as such this sector had the second lowest level of profitability (using this measure) among any of the NACE sections within the non-financial business economy, with only distributive trades recording a lower gross operating rate (5.1 %).
+The gross operating rate (the relation between the gross operating surplus and turnover) was 9.6 % for the EU’s manufacturing sector in 2018, below the 10.2 % average for the non-financial business economy, and as such this sector had the second lowest level of profitability (using this measure) among any of the NACE sections within the non-financial business economy, with only distributive trades recording a lower gross operating rate (5.4 %).

-An analysis of the EU-27’s gross operating surplus (value added less personnel costs) gives an idea of the operating profit before depreciation charges.
-The gross operating surplus for the manufacture of basic pharmaceutical products and pharmaceutical preparations was equivalent to 22.7 % of turnover, substantially above the 15.3 % recorded for second best in subsector, the other manufacturing (Division 32).
-The remaining subsectors mainly recorded gross operating rates between 6.9 % for the manufacture of food products (Division 10) and 11.4 % for the manufacture of other non-metallic mineral products (Division 23).
-The one exception was the manufacture of coke and refined petroleum products which had a gross operating rate of 5.2 %, its low rate explained, in part, by the capital-intensive nature and relatively high turnover of this transformation activity.
+An analysis of the EU’s gross operating surplus (value added less personnel costs) gives an idea of the operating profit before depreciation charges.
+The highest gross operating surplus were recorded for the manufacture of tobacco products and manufacture of beverages equivalent to 14.1 % and 13.9 % of turnover respectively.
+The remaining subsectors mainly recorded gross operating rates between 6.2 % for the manufacture of other transport equipment (Division 30) and 11.6 % for the manufacture of other non-metallic mineral products (Division 23).
+The one exception was the manufacture of coke and refined petroleum products which had a gross operating rate of 4.1 %, its low rate explained, in part, by the capital-intensive nature and relatively high turnover of this transformation activity.

 Because of the tradable (export and import) nature of manufactured goods it follows that the relative importance of manufacturing within the non-financial business economy varies greatly between EU Member States and also that specialisations at the subsector level are sometimes very pronounced.
-Figure 2 shows that the share of manufacturing within the non-financial business economy’s value added varied in 2017 from 12.3 % in Cyprus and 12.4 % in Luxembourg to more than 37.0 % of the total in Slovenia, Slovakia, Hungary and Czechia, with Ireland having the highest share (47.0 %).
-The range in employment terms was similar, from 11.3 % in the Netherlands to 35.4 % in Czechia.
+Figure 2 shows that the share of manufacturing within the non-financial business economy’s value added varied in 2018 from 11.9 % in Luxembourg and 12.6 % in Cyprus to more than 37.0 % of the total in Slovakia and Czechia, with Ireland having the highest share (45.0 %).
+The range in employment terms was similar, from 11.9 % in the Netherlands to 35.1 % in Czechia.

-Among the five largest EU Member States, Germany stood out as its manufacturing sector contributed almost one third (32.5 %) of the EU-27’s value added in 2017, above its 28.0 % share of value added in the EU-27’s non-financial business economy as a whole.
-Italy also recorded a larger share (13.3 %) of the value added generated in the EU-27’s manufacturing sector than it did for the non-financial business economy as a whole (11.7 %), while the reverse was true for France, Spain and the Netherlands.
+Among the five largest EU Member States, Germany stood out as its manufacturing sector contributed to one third (33.4 %) of the EU’s value added in 2018, above its 28.3 % share of value added in the EU’s non-financial business economy as a whole.
+Italy also recorded a larger share (12.7 %) of the value added generated in the EU’s manufacturing sector than it did for the non-financial business economy as a whole (11.5 %), while the reverse was true for France, Spain and the Netherlands.

 Size class analysis

-Large enterprises (employing 250 or more persons) contributed more to the EU-27’s manufacturing sector than is typical for the non-financial business economy as a whole — in 2017, some 61.5 % of the manufacturing sector’s value added was generated by 15 400 large enterprises and these employed 44.5 % of the manufacturing employment; for comparison, the non-financial business economy average for large enterprise was a 44.1 % share of value added and a 33.0 % share of the employment.
+Large enterprises (employing 250 or more persons) contributed more to the EU’s manufacturing sector than is typical for the non-financial business economy as a whole — in 2018, some 64.6 % of the manufacturing sector’s value added was generated by large enterprises and these employed 47.6 % of the manufacturing employment; for comparison, the non-financial business economy average for large enterprise was a 47.2 % share of value added and a 35.1 % share of the employment.

-The contribution of large enterprises (employing 250 or more persons) to EU-27 value added in 2017 was concentrated in the manufacture of coke and refined petroleum products, of motor vehicles, trailers and semi-trailers, of basic pharmaceutical products and pharmaceutical preparations, and of other transport equipment.
+The contribution of large enterprises (employing 250 or more persons) to EU value added in 2018 was concentrated in the manufacture of coke and refined petroleum products, of motor vehicles, trailers and semi-trailers, tobacco products and of basic pharmaceutical products and pharmaceutical preparations.

-In none of the manufacturing subsectors did micro enterprises (employing fewer than 10 persons) contribute the largest share of value added among the four size classes shown in Figure 6; their greatest contribution was 16.9 % of the value added generated in the manufacture of wood and of products of wood and cork, except furniture; manufacture of articles of straw and plaiting materials and 15.2 % manufacture of furniture.
+Micro enterprises (employing fewer than 10 persons) contributed to the largest share of value added among the four size classes in manufacture of wood and of products of wood and cork, except furniture; manufacture of articles of straw and plaiting materials (29.4 %) and repair and installation of machinery and equipment (28.1 %) – as shown in Figure 6.

 Manufacturing includes the physical or chemical transformation of materials, substances, or components into new products.
 The raw materials are products of agriculture, forestry, fishing, mining or quarrying as well as products of other manufacturing activities.
 Substantial alteration, renovation or reconstruction of goods is generally considered to be manufacturing.
 Selling to the general public products that have been made on the same premises from which they are sold, such as bakeries and custom tailors, is also included in manufacturing rather than retailing.